mannuelf/mannuelferreira.com_nextjs/_posts/hyper-a-terminal-by-vercel.md

 ---
-title: 'Hyper terminal by Vercel'
+title: 'Hyper a terminal by Vercel'
 excerpt: 'I have started using Hyper a terminal built by Vercel, I think you might like it too.
 Here is why...'
 coverImage: 'https://res.cloudinary.com/mannuel/image/upload/v1662873007/images/hyper-post-cover.png'
 date: '2022-09-11T07:18:00.322Z'